Who Founded Montreal? A Clear Look at the Founders of the City [Updated 2026 April]

 Context

-The founding was part of a broader spiritual project by the Société Notre-Dame de Montréal, combining religious ambition with colonization efforts.
+The founding was an element of a broader spiritual project by the Société Notre-Dame de Montréal, combining religious aspiration with settlement efforts.

 Modern consensus recognizes: